Run-to-Run Indirect Trajectory Tracking Control of Electromechanical Systems Based on Identifiable and Flat Models: Simulated results

 The second aspect to assess is whether the new proposal improves reference tracking.
 To facilitate a more interpretable analysis, instead of comparing $y_1$ of the identifiable model, we compare the corresponding position trajectories: the position $z$ generated by the simulated device and the reference trajectory $z_\mathrm{ref}$, which can be derived from $y_1$ and $y_1^\mathrm{ref}$.
 Fig.~\ref{fig:results_ez} represents the distribution of the normalized root-mean-square position error $NRMSE_z$ obtained along the operations,

 As can be seen, R2R-IM reduces position errors further as the number of operations increases, whereas the previous approach R2R-DM converges to larger errors.

-It is worth noting that although the tracking errors from both control squemes may seem comparable, the effect can be significant in certain devices.
+It is worth noting that although the tracking errors from both control schemes may seem comparable, the effect can be significant in certain devices.
 As an example, electromechanical relays should complete movement in a reduced time interval to prevent electric arcs and reduce wear~\citep{ksiazkiewicz2019change}.
 The instant at which the movable component contacts the end-of-stroke and does not take off again is denoted as the impact time, $t_\mathrm{c}$.
 The $t_\mathrm{c}$ error distribution is shown in Fig.~\ref{fig:results_tc}.
 As illustrated, the new control scheme considerably reduces the $t_\mathrm{c}$ error window from $1.5\,\mathrm{ms}$ to $0.4\,\mathrm{ms}$.

 To illustrate the effect on the position trajectory, Fig.~\ref{fig:results_tray} displays the trajectories at the final iteration ($k=600$) corresponding to the worst-case scenarios identified in Fig.\ref{fig:results_ez} (case 1) and Fig.\ref{fig:results_tc} (case 2).
-As can be seen, \mbox{R2R-DM} reaches impact velocities close to zero, but with a different trajectory than expected.
-This can be attributed to the presence of multiple points in the search space of the iterative adaptation law with costs similar to the global minimum, i.e., that achieve soft landing.
-Conversely, \mbox{R2R-IM}, exploits the identifiability property to ensure that the cost function reaches zero only at $\parid=\param$.
-Consequently, this approach not only achieves soft landing but also accurately tracks the reference trajectory and lands at the desired instant.
+As can be seen, \mbox{R2R-DM} reaches impact velocities close to zero, but follows a trajectory different from the reference trajectory, \(z_{\mathrm{ref}}\).
+This behavior can be attributed to the presence of multiple points in the search space of the iterative adaptation law that yield costs similar to the global minimum, i.e., points that achieve a soft landing.
+In contrast, \mbox{R2R-IM} exploits the identifiability property to ensure that the cost function reaches zero only when \(\parid=\param\).
+Consequently, this approach not only achieves a soft landing but also accurately tracks the reference trajectory and lands at the desired instant.